RSS-Reborn/Sol-LaunchSites/README.md

 # Sol-LaunchSites
 Sol Textures for various Launchsites around Earth.

+**This pack is required to run Sol, if you have performance concerns install the 256x pack**

+---

+### Pack Information
 Contains the following launchsites (more will be added later)
 - Woomera, Australia
 - Churchill, Canada